Pouria Parhizkar

 Step 8: Keep Learning and Stay Curious

-Technology evolves constantly, and so should your skills.
-Stay updated on new languages, tools, and trends by reading articles, attending workshops, and exploring new projects.
+Technology is evolving rapidly.
+Stay updated on new languages, tools, and trends by exploring regularly.

 Example: Lifelong Learning